With a short investigation, we add our contribution to what has been recently published by some Italian consumers and professionals associations.

 An enlargement of the corner, with the 6 mm (0,24 in) thermal paint highlighted in green.

 A simple ISO 6946 calculation shows how the combined effect of the thermal paint (conductive+radiative insulation) is anyway quite scarce.
-To achieve the same result, you’d need less than one centimetre of standard insulation.
+To achieve the same result, you’d need less than one centimeter of standard insulation.

 From the finite element analysis of the node, you can see that the thermal paint allows for an improvement in terms of heat flow.
 The PSI value of the thermal bridge of the corner is substantially reduced (as it would also happen, with 1 cm of standard insulation).